esturdivant-usgs/science-base-automation/README.md

 	- metadata_additions - dictionary of {container tag : element XML} items to be added to all XML files.
 	- metadata_replacements - dictionary of {container tag : element XML} items to be replaced in all XML files.

+### 5. Run script sb_automation.py!
-### 4. Install python modules (lxml, pysb).
+#### Install required python modules, including this one (lxml, pysb, science-base-automation).

-sb_automation was written and tested in Python 2.7 on both OSX and Windows.
+sb_automation is compatible with Python 2.7 and 3 on OSX and Windows.
 Python packages required that are not automatically included in python installation are lxml and pysb.
 It uses the standard python modules os, glob, json, pickle, and sys.

+##### Download/fork/clone science-base-automation

-#### Install lxml and pysb using pip (requires Git):
+##### Install lxml and pysb using pip (requires Git):

 	easy_install pip
 	pip install lxml
 	pip install -e git+https://my.usgs.gov/stash/scm/sbe/pysb.git#egg=pysb

-#### Install lxml and pysb using Conda (install Anaconda or Miniconda; requires Git)

-##### OSX:

-	conda create -n sciencebase python=2.7 lxml
-	source activate sciencebase
-	pip install -e git+https://my.usgs.gov/stash/scm/sbe/pysb.git#egg=pysb

-##### Windows:

-	conda create -n sciencebase python=2.7 lxml
-	activate sciencebase
-	pip install -e git+https://my.usgs.gov/stash/scm/sbe/pysb.git#egg=pysb

-### 5. Run script sb_automation.py!
+#### RUN
-In your bash console:
+__In your bash console:__

 	cd path\to\science-base-automation
 	python sb_automation.py

-From Finder: Right click and run with your python launcher of choice.
+__From Finder:__ Right click and run with your python launcher of choice.

-In your Python IDE of choice: Open the script and run it line by line or however you choose.
+__In your Python IDE of choice:__ Open the script and run it line by line or however you choose.

 ## What the script does:
 - Starts a ScienceBase session.